sanika-bhor/Mysql/SQL.md

 - scale is a positive integer that represent the number of digits of decimal places which will be occur to the right of the decimal point.

+### ➡ DATE:
+- The DATE data type is accept date type of values. no need to assign size while declaring a DATE data type.
+- DATE value should be specified in the form: YYYY-MM-DD.

+### ➡ TIME:
+- The TIME data type accepts time vaiues no parameters are required when declaring a TIME data type.
+- The format is: HH:MM:SS.